15 days from £3782pp plus international flights.

 History lovers will be in seventh heaven, with tours of Mysore city, the Hoysala temples of Belur and Halebidu and the World Heritage Site of Hampi, all led by expert guides.
 Nature lovers are well catered for too, as the holiday includes boat and jeep safaris in Nagarhole National Park, opportunities for nature walks and coracle rides and time in the lush Western Ghats.
 Culture vultures will love touring Bylakuppe, one of the largest Tibetan settlements outside Tibet, and will relish spending time at a homestay with local family near Mysore.

-Having cleared customs and immigration you are met by a local representative who transfers you to your city hotel, a journey of around 75 minutes.
-The rest of the day has been left clear, to let you relax after the flight and take things easy at the hotel, maybe treating yourself to a spell in the spa or unwinding over a drink in the bar.
-You won't need to stir far for dinner, either, with two restaurants on site.
+Having cleared customs and immigration you are met by a local representative who transfers you to your city hotel, Radisson Bengaluru, a journey of around 75 minutes.
+The rest of the day has been left clear, to let you relax after the flight and take things easy at the hotel, maybe treating yourself to a spell in the spa, a swim in the rooftop pool or unwinding over a drink in the bar.

 Having breakfasted you set off on your journey through Karnataka.
 Your first stop is at Srirangapatna.
 This was the main stronghold of Hyder Ali and Tipu Sultan in Mysore, and also the scene of the final battle between Tipu Sultan and the The East India Company in 1799, which resulted in Tipu Sultan's defeat and death.
 Today you can see the fortress and its dungeons, as well as a mosque and the Sri Ranganathsway Temple.
 Your drive resumes and you arrive at the homestay just outside Mysore where you spend the night.
 The total driving time is about 3,5 hours.
 This afternoon there's time for a guided tour of Mysore, taking in the Maharaja's Palace, Chamundeshwwari Temple in the hills above the city, and the 5 metre Nandi bull carving dating back to the mid 17th century.
 Back at the homestay there is a cookery demonstration showcasing Kodava ethnic cuisine, culminating in a sit down dinner.
 Breakfast, dinner